-- HOA: homeowners association - Households: a group of people living together with official or unofficial familial connection - Housing stock: the existing supply of residences available for use in a community - Impact Fees: monies charged to a developer by a municipality to offset the indirect costs of development such as emergency services, utilities, or environmental management - Infrastructure: the physical structures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc
+Households: a group of people living together with official or unofficial familial connection

+Housing stock: the existing supply of residences available for use in a community structures and connections that create intra-community and inter-community links, e.g. roads, sidewalks, power lines, sewage pipes, etc

+Impact Fee: a payment of money imposed upon new development activity as a condition of development approval to mitigate the impact of the new development on public infrastructure

+Infrastructure: the physical

-- Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not - MDA: master developer agreement - Moderate income: up to eighty percent (80%) of the local median income - Municipality: a city or town that has corporate status and local government - Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors - Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large - Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large - Zoning: laws that delineate allowed and prohibited uses in specific geographic locations
+Intensity: the impact of a land use type on the land, e.g. heavy manufacturing is a high intensity land use while single family residential is not

+MDA: master developer agreement

+Moderate income: up to eighty percent (80%) of the local median income

+Municipality: a city or town that has corporate status and local government

+Open / Green Space: space that is left free of development to allow for recreation or other use by residents and visitors

+Private: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a private entity with no easements or access given to the government or public at large

+Public: in reference to ownership, indicates that a facility or parcel of land is held and controlled by a government entity or is part of an easement or access that provides access to the government or public at large

+Zoning: laws that delineate allowed and prohibited land uses in specific geographic locations